sdondley/sdondley.github.io/_notes/Tech stuff.md

 P3](https://20centurywatches.com/pulsar-p3/), it was something very close to it.

-I begged my parents and relatives for my own digital watch for a present but, of course, they weren't about to spend a couple hundred bucks on a watch for a little kid (I did get a cool Snoopy analog watch, though).
+I begged my parents and relatives for a digital watch as a present but, of course, they weren't about to spend a couple hundred bucks on a watch for a little kid (I did get a cool Snoopy analog watch, though).
 I don't think it was until 1979 that I finally got a digital watch.
 Although it had a liquid crystal display rather than an LED face and had an ugly, goofy, stiff brown plastic wristband that was supposed to look like alligator skin, it was good enough for me.

 Here's a rough timeline of some of the other hardware I've owned as well as other experiences that left a mark on my imagination.